AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

 This summary is based off of the July 2020 revision of the AWS Well-Architected Framework whitepaper.

+The Well-Architected Framework helps organizations learn the best architectural practices for designing and operating systems in the cloud.
+Well-architected systems greatly increase the likelihood of business success.

 # Definitions

 ## Common Terminology